 7. Kunio Kun no Nekketsu Soccer League (Nintendo World Cup port) (Super CD little or none Japanese skill needed)

 Yes, this is what Nintendo World Cup was before they changed it for the western market.
 Not a world cup but a Japanese high school hot blooded soccer game.
-The gameplay is essentially the same with some changes.
-You can still do super shots and kill your opponents with heinous tackles but the teams you play change and sometimes the home team has special terrain like rocks on an icy soccer field like in the multiplayer feature of Nintendo World Cup.
+The gameplay is essentially the same but with some changes.
+You can still do super shots and kill your opponents with heinous tackles but the teams you play change with every match and sometimes the home team has special terrain like rocks or an icy soccer field like in the multiplayer feature of Nintendo World Cup.

 The tactics you choose at the beginning of every match are in Japanese but they are not really difficult to figure out.
-This is essentially the great fun World Cup game with enhanced graphics and sound and you will love it.
+This is essentially the World Cup NES game with enhanced graphics and sound and you will love it.

 If you like this one: The NES version, the dodgeball game

-This is a port by Naxat Soft of the critically acclaimed River City Ransom by Technos that you probably know on the NES.
-This port includes enhanced graphics and sound which is great, you can save your game which is awesome but all the items in the store are in Japanese which is the reason the game drops down a few places.
+This is a port by Naxat Soft of the critically acclaimed River City Ransom by Technos that you probably know of on the NES.
+This port includes enhanced graphics and sound which is great, you can save your game which is awesome but all the dialogue, menus and items in the stores are in Japanese so I include this game only as an honorable mention.

 This beat ’em up rpg is just so incredibly fun to play and the original NES game even got our 2nd place on the Top 10 NES co-op list and 9th place on the top NES games of all time.